 The analysis of investor behavior over the second quarter of 2020 has to take into account that the Fed's announced massive interventions on March 23 and significantly expanded those interventions on April 9.
-The Fed's promise of massive injection of liquidity (D'Amico et al., 2020; Haddad et al., 2021) reassured investors and paved the way for a swift reversal of major stock indexes.
-The second quarter of 2020 was regarded in the financial press as a period of overall stock market exuberance, but individual companies fared unequally.40 By June 30, 2020, only 28% of the firms in our sample had fully recovered from the losses of the Fever period (showing cumulative returns from the beginning of 2020 above zero).
+The Fed's promise of massive injection of liquidity (D'Amico, Kurakula, and Lee, 2020; Haddad, Moreira, and Muir, 2021) reassured investors and paved the way for a swift reversal of major stock indexes.
+The second quarter of 2020 was regarded in the financial press as a period of overall stock market exuberance, but individual companies fared unequally.43 By June 30, 2020, only 28% of the firms in our sample had fully recovered from the losses of the Fever period (showing cumulative returns from the beginning of 2020 above zero).
 The median cumulative return in the second quarter is 24%, but with a standard deviation of 44%.
 In this section, we study the behavior of institutional investors during this time.